All candidates should check the Local Authorities Election Act for complete details on campaign finances

 - Keep records of contributions and expenses for 3 years after the disclosure statement deadline.

-- File a campaign disclosure statement by March 1 after the election.
+- File a Form 26 Campaign Disclosure Statement and Financial Statement by March 1 after the election.

-- If you have expenses or contributions of $50,000 or more, file a review engagement with the disclosure statement.
+- If you have expenses or contributions of $50,000 or more, file a review engagement by a chartered professional accountant with the disclosure statement.
+A “review engagement” is defined in the Chartered Professional Accountants Act;

 - Within 60 days of filing a disclosure statement, candidates can retain surplus amounts under $1,000.
 Amounts of $1,000 and more must be donated to a registered charity.